MdBilal420/mentormind/README.md

-EduBot is an AI-powered assistant that transcribes lectures, generates structured notes, and creates quizzes to improve the online learning experience.
+MentorMind is an AI-powered assistant that transcribes lectures, generates structured notes, and creates quizzes to improve the online learning experience.
 It efficiently converts audio recordings and YouTube videos into comprehensive lecture notes and formulates quizzes to assess students' understanding.

 ## 🌟 Features